 - 1. Immediately have a witness present with the individual.
 It is preferable to have a witness who has substance abuse training, e.g. a substance abuse counselor. - 2.
-Notify the Assistant Superintendent or a Human Resources Director immediately whether it is a verified or a secondhand report.
+Notify the Assistant Superintendent or a Human Resources Director immediately whether it is a verified or a second hand report.
 You will be then guided through the next steps.
 It is of little value to report the suspected usage the next day, week or weeks afterwards.
 Do not take a wait and see approach. - 3.
 Do not send the person home! - 4.
-Encourage them to take a substance abuse test through the district's provider or an appropriate medical clinic. - 5.
+Encourage them to take a substance abuse test through the district's provider or an appropriate medical clinic.
+Do not administer a breathalyzer test yourself.
+If one is given on the work site, it must be by a school resource officer. - 5.
 For certificated staff, keep in mind the Code of Professional Conduct, WAC 180-87-055, Alcohol or Controlled Substance Abuse:

-Unprofessional conduct includes:

-Being under the influence of alcohol or of a controlled substance, as defined in chapter 69.50 RCW, on school premises or at a school-sponsored activity involving students, following:
+Unprofessional conduct includes: Being under the influence of alcohol or of a controlled substance, as defined in chapter 69.50 RCW, on school premises or at a school-sponsored activity involving students, following: Notification of the education practitioner by his or her employer of concern regarding alcohol or substance abuse affecting job performance.

-□ Notification of the education practitioner by his or her employer of concern regarding alcohol or substance abuse affecting job performance. ☐ A recommendation by the employer that the education practitioner seek counseling or other appropriate and available assistance; and ☐ The education practitioner has had a reasonable opportunity to obtain such assistance.
+- a.
+A recommendation by the employer that the education practitioner seek counseling or other appropriate and available assistance; and - i.
+The education practitioner has had a reasonable opportunity to obtain such assistance.

-The possession, use or consumption on school premises or at school-sponsored activity of a Schedule 1 controlled substance, as defined by the state board of pharmacy, or a Schedule 2 controlled substance, as defined by the state board of pharmacy, without a prescription authorizing such use.
+The possession, use or consumption on school premises or at school-sponsored activity of a Schedule 1 controlled substance, as defined by the state board of pharmacy, or a Schedule 2 controlled substance, as defined by the state board of pharmacy, without a prescription authorizing such use is contrary to written policy of the school district or school building.